^

 800-1200

-It must be remembered that with increased calcium intake there is a certain risk of developing urolithiasis, which is correlated with an increase in the dose of the drug (especially when using doses higher than 2000 mg / day).
-Practitioners should recommend such patients to increase fluid intake (1.2-1.5 l / day).
+It is important to remember that with increased calcium intake there is a certain risk of developing urolithiasis, which correlates with an increase in the dose of the drug (especially when using doses above 2000 mg/day).
+Practitioners should recommend that such patients increase their fluid intake (1.2-1.5 l/day).

 Calcium absorption is promoted by lactose, citric acid, protein diet, phosphorus, magnesium.
-Excessive amounts of fat, lack of protein, starvation, strict vegetarianism, lack of magnesium, phosphorus and vitamin D, foods high in oxalic acid (shavel, rhubarb, spinach, beets, chocolate), diseases of the digestive organs (gastritis, enteritis, colitis, peptic ulcer), diseases of the pancreas (diabetes mellitus, pancreatitis), gallbladder and biliary tract, thyroid gland (goiter, thyrotoxicosis, thyroiditis), gynecological diseases, especially those associated with endocrine pathology, otorye drugs, especially GKS (prednisone, betamethasone, dexamethasone), levothyroxine, etc.
+Calcium absorption is impaired by excess fat, protein deficiency, fasting, strict vegetarianism, magnesium, phosphorus and vitamin D deficiency, foods high in oxalic acid (sorrel, rhubarb, spinach, beetroot, chocolate), gastrointestinal diseases (gastritis, enteritis, colitis, peptic ulcer), pancreatic diseases (diabetes mellitus, pancreatitis), gallbladder and bile ducts, thyroid gland (goiter, thyrotoxicosis, thyroiditis), gynecological diseases, especially those associated with endocrine pathology, some drugs, especially GCS (prednisolone, betamethasone, dexamethasone), levothyroxine, etc.

-An important role in optimizing the management of patients with osteoarthritis with a threat of development or already developed osteopenic syndrome is played by vitamins.
+Vitamins play an important role in optimizing the management of patients with osteoarthritis with the risk of developing or already developed osteopenic syndrome.

 Vitamins in the treatment of osteoarthritis and osteopenic syndrome